scipion-em/docs/docs/scipion-modes/how-to-install.rst

 =============

 Scipion software requires GCC (GCC8 recommended) and OpenMPI already installed.
 CUDA (10.1 recommended) is optional but highly recommended.
 Scipion uses conda package manager for installation.
+Before starting, make sure you do not have other cryo-EM software in your PATH / LD_LIBRARY_PATH as it might conflict with Scipion installation.

 For Ubuntu: